Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Continuum Health

 The Continuum may be attacked by Observable Contradictions.
-Just like any character, it may Concede \(which is Bad\) or be Taken Out \(which is Very, Very Bad\).
+Just like any character, it may Concede \(which is ok for the Continuum, but bad for the characters\) or be Taken Out \(which is Very, Very Bad for everyone\).
 On the upside, it may also be healed.

 The Continuum has its own Stress Track.
 It represents Observable Contradictions to the Continuum that may simply be shrugged away.
 If you wish, Stress may show up, as minor manifestations: pictures fading, books rewriting themselves, etc. Stress Boxes may be ticked to avoid being Taken Out by Contradiction Damage.